mbloch/mapshaper/docs/development/label-tool-design.md

 | `label-path-guide` | polyline over a synthesized `ArcCollection` | the fitted curve, flattened |
 | `label-path-knots` | point, one single-point shape per knot | a handle on each knot |

-One knot per shape rather than one multipoint per curve, because a canvas styler runs per shape: that is what lets a corner handle be drawn differently from a smooth one.
+One knot per shape rather than one multipoint per curve, so that a handle can be addressed on its own.
+Every handle is drawn the same now that there are no corners, so nothing needs a canvas styler — which runs per shape, and was how a corner handle was drawn differently from a smooth one.

 Three properties of the wrapper matter.
 The coordinates come from the *display* layer, so they are in the display CRS already and `gui.geographic` must be